angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 )
 ```

+In the following marble diagram you can see that emissions from the source are being ignored as long as the signal is running.

 ![Marble Diagram](./marble-exhaustmap.svg)

 ## Displaying the signal

-Before we continue with our RxJS implementation, let's first display what we've achieved until here.
+Before we continue with our RxJS implementation, let's display what we've achieved until here.
-To visualize the turn signal we want to highlight an element in orange when active.
+To visualize the turn signal we can highlight an element in orange when active.
 We subscribe to our Observable to process the signal state and add/remove a CSS class accordingly.
 In the full example below we created a car with CSS.
 However, you can also use a simple div element: